Key takeaways

 Does insurance cover tirzepatide?

-Insurance coverage for tirzepatide is a bit of a gray area.
+Unfortunately, there’s no universal answer to the question, “how much is tirzepatide with insurance?”
+As it turns out, insurance coverage for tirzepatide can be a bit of a gray area.
 Some commercial health insurance plans cover Mounjaro, Zepbound, or both.
 When they do, the savings can be huge; for example, some insured individuals may be able to pay $25 for their monthly prescription of Mounjaro or Zepbound.
 It’s unlikely, however, that your insurance will cover compounded tirzepatide.

 Does Medicare cover tirzepatide?